Editorial note: This is an update of a post that originally ran in April, 2019.

 Myth #9: You need a dedicated IM team

-While some companies choose to have a separate, dedicated incident management team, others prefer to rotate people through regular IT engineering jobs, In fact, there are many reasons why you would want IM skills to be distributed throughout your IT organization.
+While some companies choose to have a separate, dedicated incident response team, others prefer to rotate people through regular IT engineering jobs, In fact, there are many reasons why you would want incident response skills to be distributed throughout your IT organization.

-Empowering any engineer who has the necessary information to make tough calls during an incident is crucial, explains Long.
-“You can’t be sitting around when things are on fire waiting for someone to get on the call.
-You need to empower whoever is responding to be able to make difficult decisions and know that, as long as they’ve been equipped to do that, go ahead, make the call, do your best.”
+Empowering any engineer who has the necessary information to make tough calls during an incident is crucial.
+Empower whoever is responding to be able to make difficult decisions and know that they can do their best and make the call.

 Of course, all this requires intense, in-depth, and continuous training, as well as repeatable, iterative processes.
 You want to have the best possible resources in place to address the biggest incidents which requires proper organization and well-honed processes.
-At New Relic, Vice President of Engineering Matthew Flaming has staked out a position that every engineer who is on call should have sufficient training and enough experience to make good calls.
-“And if they make a call that happens to go sideways, we will have their back,” Flaming says.
+Every engineer on call should have sufficient training and enough experience to make good calls—and they should also have support should a call go sideways.

 Check out Accelerate Incident Response with AIOps to learn more about how New Relic Applied Intelligence can help you improve your incident response process and bust these myths.